Brian Eno: The Microsoft Sound

 In 1994, the Microsoft designers Mark Malamud and Erik Gavriluk approached Eno to compose music for Windows 95.
 The result was the six-second start-up music-sound of the Windows 95 operating system, "The Microsoft Sound".
 In an interview with Joel Selvin in the San Francisco Chronicle, Eno said:

 The idea came up at the time when I was completely bereft of ideas.
 I'd been working on my own music for a while and was quite lost, actually.
 And I really appreciated someone coming along and saying, "Here's a specific problem – solve it."

 The thing from the agency said, "We want a piece of music that is inspiring, universal, blah-blah, da-da-da, optimistic, futuristic, sentimental, emotional," this whole list of adjectives, and then at the bottom it said "and it must be 3 1/4 seconds long."

 I thought this was so funny and an amazing thought to actually try to make a little piece of music.
 It's like making a tiny little jewel.

 In fact, I made eighty-four pieces.
 I got completely into this world of tiny, tiny little pieces of music.
 I was so sensitive to microseconds at the end of this that it really broke a logjam in my own work.
 Then when I'd finished that and I went back to working with pieces that were like three minutes long, it seemed like oceans of time.

 Eno shed further light on the composition of the sound on the BBC Radio 4 show The Museum of Curiosity, admitting that he created it using a Macintosh computer, stating "I wrote it on a Mac.
 I've never used a PC in my life; I don't like them."

+The Windows 98 version of "The Microsoft Sound" was composed by Ken Kato, but not Brian Eno.

 In 2025, the Microsoft Sound was selected for preservation in the National Recording Registry by the Library of Congress for being "culturally, historically or aesthetically significant".